 When you walk through the doors of Eastside's fieldhouse and look to the left you'll see the Eagles' wall of fame peppered with names and photos of football players like Justin Wray, Broderick Alexander, Anderico Bailey, Antarious Terrell, James Johnson, Kevin Agudo, Sheldon Rankins, Taylor Head and more.

 Region 4-AAAA coaches let out a cohesive sigh of relief on Monday when Eastside senior defensive end Arthur Holmes announced he would be signing to play football at Reinhardt University in the fall.

 The Eastside Lady Eagles defeated Mt Zion 10-0 in a time shortened match Wednesday night at Sharp Stadium.
 Junior Morgan Green scored 2 goals in the first 8 minutes of the game and went on to assist on 3 more.

 The Eagles scored the final five runs of the game and held North Oconee to two runs overall in a 7-2 victory on a cool night at Eastside.

 The annual Newton vs Eastside Alumni Basketball Game will be held on May 16, 2015.
 If anyone is interested, please sign up now.
 There also may be a softball game on July 19 depending on the interest of both schools' alumni.
 It will be $20 to play one sport or $30 to play both.
 All interested persons please email TaKeita Bell at email@example.com.
 Payment must paid by March 30th.
 Also please look for the event flyer floating around Facebook, NHS-EHS Alumni Basketball Game.
 There will be more information on the event at a later date.

-The athletes of the week for the week of December 15, 2014 are Marquise Sims (Eastside), Darnell Jeffries (Alcovy) and D.J.
-Hill (Newton).
+The athletes of the week for the week of February 23, 2015 are Austin Holloway (Eastside), Dalton Smith (Alcovy) and Malik Wilson (Newton).